icyphox/site/pages/blog/save-org.md

 The Internet that we all love and care for is slowly being subsumed by megacorps and private firms, who's only motive is to make a profit.
 The Internet was meant to be free, and we'd better act now if we want that freedom.
-The future looks bleak -- I hope we aren't too late.
+The future looks bleak---I hope we aren't too late.